apache/unomi-site/README.md

 Apache Unomi Website source repository
 ======================================

 This project contains the Apache Unomi Website.
+The website is generated using Maven filtering (for version numbers) and then is passed to Jenkins to build the pages using templates.

 ## Build